-- First, Ignore only a test method or test case.
+- Ignoring only a single test method or test case.

-- And the third is, Ignore all cases within a package and its subpackages.
+- And lastly, Ignore all cases within a package and its subpackages.

-Ignore only a test method or test case
+Ignoring only a single test method or test case

 import org.testng.Assert;